 This year the WI are celebrating a 100 years having being formed at a time of social unrest when women took on extra roles and tried to get their voices heard.
 The WI came into being in Wales and England with the purpose to give village women a voice and a chance to meet and have secret ballots on important issues; meeting for tea and a chat over tea was a bit of a smokescreen.
 The WI was designed to promote creativity, confidence to speak their mind, improve practical skills but more importantly to transcend class and status in the society of the time.

-The WI is still here even though we have not been able to have our monthly meetings.
 For those of you who are online there are some good diverse classes and talks being run by Denman.org.uk at this time which are open to all not just members.
 To mention just a few these range from Mindful Yoga, Preserving, Felting, Calligraphy to a Talk on Gallows, Gangsters and Good Time Girls, Royalty in London and Art on London streets – Statues, Memorials, Banksy and Graffiti.